movahedan/turbo-bun/docs/4_SCRIPTING.md

 # 🐚 Scripting Guide

-> **Advanced automation system with interactive CLI, entity-based architecture, and sophisticated script management**
+> **Comprehensive scripting system for the Monobun monorepo with Bun shell runtime and interactive CLI**

 ## 📋 Table of Contents